turingschool/md_launch_curriculum/Mod1/Lessons/Week3/OOP.md

 }
 ```

-Here, we have a **class** that serves as a blue-print for any dog; instead of building a dictionary (or using some other method of storing dog information), we use the _idea_ of a dog.
+Here, we have a **class** that serves as a blueprint for any dog; instead of building a dictionary (or using some other method of storing dog information), we use the _idea_ of a dog.

 > With a partner, talk through the code in these two files.
 What is happening on each line?
 What are some benefits to this approach?
 Are there any drawbacks?

 With this OOP approach, it is much easier to update what a dog can do, or what information a dog stores.
 We might want to be able to get a dog's age, for example.
 In the first version, we would need to calculate the age of each dog individually, but with OOP we can add a method to the Dog class.
-Methods that exist on a class definition are availabe to be called on any instance of that object.
+Methods that exist on a class definition are available to be called on any instance of that object.

 **Instructor Note**: we want to focus on the re-usability of code here.
-Also make sure to discuss the different styles of instantiating obects `Dog variableName = new Dog()` vs `Dog variableName = new()` vs `var variableName = new Dog()`
+Also make sure to discuss the different styles of instantiating objects `Dog variableName = new Dog()` vs `Dog variableName = new()` vs `var variableName = new Dog()`
 <!-- I think for the note above it would be great to use an actual example of a class instantiation, like new Dog or new Cat, basically anything besides a one letter varaiable.
 That is one of my biggest gripes about some documentation (using stuff like "foo" and "bar", which I don't think is very accessible for a lot of learners).
 It looks like you cover it in the img below but figured it was worth calling out for our new instructors -->

 ### Creating Instances of Objects